postboxcms/desk/README.md

 ## Introduction

 Desk provides a Docker powered experience for Laravel that is compatible with macOS, Windows (WSL2), and Linux.
-Other than Docker, no software or libraries are required to be installed on your local computer before using Sail.
-Sail's simple CLI means you can start building your Laravel application without any previous Docker experience.
+Other than Docker, no software or libraries are required to be installed on your local computer before using Desk.
+Desk's simple CLI means you can start building your Laravel application without any previous Docker experience.
+Desk uses and installs Laravel Passport for creating new users in your application.

+## Getting started

+To get started with Desk, run the following commands:
+* Include the package within your laravel application by running the following command `composer require postboxcms/desk --dev`
+* To install Desk, simply run `php artisan desk:install`
+* To get the containers up and running use the command `desk up -d`
+* To setup your application with **Laravel Passport** and update environment configurations run `desk artisan cms:setup`
+* To add a new user to the application run `desk cms:adduser` and follow the instructions

 #### Inspiration